'Love & Basketball' (2000) by Gina Prince-Bythewood

 Vibe:

 GPB is gifted at what she does and all of her movies are a joy to watch.
 She's currently working on "Silver & Black," a Marvel Cinematic Universe film about Silver Sable and Black Cat.
-I'm not a huge action film/superhero person, but I saw and liked "Wonder Woman" and will obviously go see "Black Panther" because it looks epic.
+I'm not a huge action film/superhero person, but I saw and liked "Wonder Woman" (Jenkins, 2017) and will probably go see "Black Panther" (Coogler, 2018) because it looks epic.

 After reading a little bit about "Silver & Black," I'm onboard.
 This Hollywood Reporter article describes Silver Sable as "a globe-trotting mercenary for hire and part-time hunter of war criminals, especially Nazis."
-Right on, girlfriend. 👊🏾
+Right on.

 I like to see talented directors like GPB take on big projects like this while still writing and working on their own films.
 There's no reason why a director can't have fun with a big-budget action movie and then go on to direct something quieter and more in line with their personal artistic interests.